Frege/frege-native-gen/README.md

 ```
 **Example 2:** `java.util.HashMap` in `ST`

 Type parameters for generic classes and methods are correctly resolved, so are nested classes (`java.util.Map.Entry`).
+The
+naming convention for nested classes in the generated code is to prepend the class name with the parent class name and an underscore
+but it can be overridden to have a different name (See `KnownTypes.properties` below).

 ```
 data HashMap k v = native java.util.HashMap where